What is it about the Siberian husky that you love the most?

 Thus a puppy needs a diet that’s high in good quality protein and contains the correct balance of vitamins and minerals for healthy teeth and bones.

 This is about more than adding a scoop of calcium supplement to an adult diet, but it’s easy to get the mix wrong…and pay the consequences later in the dog’s life.

 So to make sure your puppy grows into a healthy adult you should feed them the best food for husky puppies.
 Here’s how!

 You want the best food for a husky puppy so a good place to start is quality food from a manufacturer with a reputation for excellence such as Merrick.

 An American company, the ingredients are sourced and processed in the US according to strict quality control regulations.

 This is a dry kibble food that comes in a variety of flavors.

-But more than that, this is a best puppy food for Siberian husky because of the quality of the ingredients used.
+But more than that, this is the best puppy food for Siberian husky because of the quality of the ingredients used.

 For starters, right at the top of the list is deboned chicken meat – not chicken by-products, not chicken meal (which yields a similar percentage protein) but actual chicken meat.